 Table A.3 (f) below shows examples of infrastructure data that is currently available on the GIS system and MANZI.
-Although many gaps still exist in the infrastructure information, ZDM has been systematically updating its infrastructure details and eliminating data gaps.
+Although many gaps still exist in the infrastructure information, ZDM has been systematically updating its infrastructure details and eliminating data gaps where possible within its capability and resources.
 This process involves both feature as well as attribute data, and will support the asset management system initiative of ZDM which is currently in development